Allyson Felix's 11th Olympic medal comes in US 4x400 relay

 The four sprinters huddled and hugged.
 Felix is 35, and has detailed her long struggle simply to make the Tokyo Olympics.
 Mu turned 19 this summer, and there’s a chance she'll need a mighty big medals case when it’s all over.

 Minutes after the women won, the U.S. men also romped to the gold.
-The first win for the American men's sprinters came on the last event run on the Olympic oval and gave the U.S. a total of 26 — seven of them gold — with only the men's marathon remaining Sunday.
+The first win of the meet for the American men's sprinters came on the last event run on the Olympic oval and gave the U.S. a total of 26 medals — seven of them gold — with only the men's marathon remaining Sunday.

-Other winners Saturday included Neeraj Chopra in the javelin, who won India’s first-ever gold medal in Olympic track and field.
+Other winners Saturday included Neeraj Chopra, who won India’s first-ever gold medal in Olympic track and field with his victory in the javelin.

-Another first went to Mariya Lasitskene, who's victory in the high jump gave the Russian team its first gold of the meet.
+Another first went to Mariya Lasitskene.
+Her victory in the high jump gave the Russian team its first gold of the meet.
 The Russians were only allowed to send 10 track and field athletes to Tokyo.

 Jakob Ingebrigtsen brought 1,500-meter gold to Norway, while Sifan Hassan, who runs for the Netherlands, added the 10,000-meter gold to the gold she won in the 5,000 and bronze she won in the 1,500.
 She's the first to try that triple at the Olympics.